hyochoi/BreastCancerPainStudy/README.md

 ## Findings

-In our study of 1,145patients with breast cancer, socio-economic conditions at the individual level and neighborhood level were significantly associated with pain.
+In our study of 1,145 patients with breast cancer, socio-economic conditions at the individual level and neighborhood level were significantly associated with pain.

 ## Code